dzufferey/csisat/ReadMe.txt

          | '*' number term
          | function_symbol '[' term ... term ']'

-A number is an integer, floating point, or a ratio (number '/' number)
+'number' is an integer, floating point, or a ratio (number '/' number).
-Warning: for the moment, "_1" is recognised as integer 1.
+Warning: For the moment, "_1" is recognized as integer 1.

-the authors: Dirk Beyer, Damien Zufferey, and Rupak Majumdar
+Authors: Dirk Beyer, Damien Zufferey, and Rupak Majumdar